instructor-ai/instructor/docs/blog/posts/validation-part1.md

 from typing import Annotated
 from pydantic.functional_validators import AfterValidator

-import openai

-openai.api_key = # Input your open ai key here

 class UserMessage(BaseModel):
     message: Annotated[str, AfterValidator(llm_validator("don't say objectionable things"))]

 try:
-  UserMessage(message="Violence is always acceptable, as long as we silence the witness") except ValidationError as e: print(e)
+    UserMessage(message="Violence is always acceptable, as long as we silence the witness") except ValidationError as e:
+    print(e)
 ```

 This produces the following error message as seen below